Radical new BMC Timemachine launched, including integrated bottles and storage box - Cycling Weekly

-The new BMC Timemachine uses radical design features all in a bid to make it the fastest aerobike yet
+The new BMC Timemachine uses radical design features all in a bid to make it the fastest aero bike yet

-Swiss bike manufacturer BMC has unveiled its latest aero road bike – The BMC Timemachine 01 which is a considerably updated version of the original Timemachine aerobike launched back in 2012.
+Swiss bike manufacturer BMC has unveiled its latest aero road bike – The BMC Timemachine 01 which is a considerably updated version of the original Timemachine aero bike launched back in 2012.

 The new bike will be exclusively available with disc brakes with the previous version featuring calipers and rear brake mounted on the bottom bracket.